1. Practice MORE

 4. Explore Different Music Genres

 Inject some new music into your playlists!
-Listening to a variety of genres will help define the player you become.
-Many of our favourite musicians take influence from a wide range of genres; most of the time they don’t listen to much of the music they play themselves.
-Thanks to modern technology, there are so many cool ways to find exciting music.
-Here are some of our favourites…
+Listening to a variety of genres will help you to branch out on your influences.
+Many of our favourite musicians listen to a wide range of genres, and there are even cases for some not even listening to the style of music they play themselves.
+There are so many easy ways to find new music.
+Here are some of our favourites:

-- Listen to podcasts – Aside from the Andertons Music Podcast, there are some great podcasts out there to help inspire your playing.
-We’d recommend you try Song Exploder or Sodajerker for starters.
-Also, the Guitar Nerds is great!
-Podcasts often discuss cool different genres and styles.
+- Listen to podcasts – Aside from the Andertons Music Podcast, there are some great pods out there like Song Exploder or Sodajerker and Guitar Nerds which discuss music in a wide variety of contexts, from music theory to music reviews.

 5. Write New Music

 Writing music is one of the most rewarding aspects of being a musician, but sometimes it’s difficult to find a foothold to expand on existing ideas.
 Momentum is key in developing one snippet into a full chorus, song, EP or album.
 If you’ve got a solid foundation, run with it until you’ve got something to show.